-In this paper, new learning methods of fuzzy modeling using NG and k-means with supervised learning (LLM) were proposed for simplified fuzzy inference model.
-Conventional learning methods using NG and k-means were to perform initial assignment only for antecedent part of fuzzy rules.
-In order to assign the initial values of weight parameters in the consequent part of fuzzy rules, the proposed method firstly divided the input space into Voronoi subregion by using NG (or k-means) and then assigned a constant to each subregion by using supervised learning (LLM).
-The simulation results on function approximation and pattern classification showed that the proposed method using NG achieved the best or comparable performance in terms of both of accuracy and the number of rules.
-Notably, the simulation results of pattern classification showed that the proposed method using NG for simplified fuzzy model was more effective than the similar approach for TS fuzzy model.
+achieves the best or comparable performance in terms of both of accuracy and the number of rules.
+Notably, the simulation results of pattern classification show that the proposed method for simplified fuzzy model is more effective than the similar approach for TS fuzzy model.
 From the result, it is considered that simpler model is suitable for this approach.
-Further, the proposed method was also superior to the method using generalized inverse matrix to determine the initial assignment of weight parameters [14].
-Furthermore, the proposed method using NG was superior in accuracy and the number of rules to one using k-means.
+Further, the proposed method is also superior to the method using generalized inverse matrix to determine the initial assignment of weight parameters [13].
 In future work, further improvement of fuzzy modeling using VQ will be considered and applied to other problems.